* Archive page for historical reference only. This page is no longer being actively updated *

 Yum!
 Brands owns three of the world's biggest and best known fast food franchises: KFC, Pizza Hut and Taco Bell.
 None of them individually matches the global power of the McDonald's brand, but Yum's combined force gives it an impressive portfolio of more than 50,170 restaurants in almost 150 countries.
 This makes it the #1 restaurant chain worldwide by outlets, although McDonald's outperforms it by sales, and the vast majority of Yum outlets are franchised.
 Only around 910 outlets are company-operated.
 The company's stellar international growth has tended to offset weak performance in the US where KFC and Pizza Hut have struggled to cope with fierce local competition.
 Taco Bell is now Yum's most powerful brand in the US.
 However, the group's most important market by far is China, where it is the dominant restaurant group with more than 6,000 outlets, mostly under the KFC banner.
 China contributes more than half the group's total system revenues, but the local operating business was spun off as a standalone franchisee - Yum China - in 2015.
 It also owns two local brands, Little Sheep and East Dawning.
 Other restaurant brands have also been divested: US chains A&W and Long John Silver's were sold to their franchisees in 2011.
 Wing Street is the umbrella for combined outlets in the US selling menu items from two or three of the group's three main brands.
-Combined system sales for Yum's three brands were $50bn in 2020, but the vast majority of outlets are franchised.
-Group revenues were $5.7bn in 2020 with net income of $904m.
-David Gibbs succeeded Greg Creed as CEO in 2020.
+Combined system sales for Yum's three brands were $50bn in 2020, but because the vast majority of outlets are franchised group revenues were significantly lower: $5.7bn in 2020 with net income of $904m.
+David Gibbs succeeded Greg Creed as CEO that year.
 All Yum's brands suffered an impact from Covid closures during 2020, with sales and profits falling.
 KFC is Yum's biggest global brand with 25,000 outlets in 145 countries and system sales of $26.3bn in 2020.
 More than a quarter of sales - $7.1bn - are generated in China, and a further $3.2bn in other Asian markets.
 The US contributed 18% or $4.7bn, but the brand has suffered intense competition there from Chick-Fil-A, now America's biggest chicken restaurant by sales.
 Pizza Hut is Yum's second largest brand with 17,640 outlets in 113 countries, and system sales just under $12.0bn.
 Its biggest market is the US (45% of system sales), followed by China (15%).
 Taco Bell is still currently the smallest of the big three, but on course to overtake Pizza Hut, in a year or two.
 It had 7,427 outlets in 30 countries by the end of 2020, with system sales close behind Pizza Hut at $11.7bn.
 It is Yum's most lucrative chain by far in terms of sales per store, generating an average of almost $1.6m per outlet per year (double Pizza Hut and 50% higher than KFC).
-Taco Bell US alone contributed system sales of over $11bn, making it the country's #4 restaurant brand overall.
-Pizza Hut ranked #11 at $5.6bn, some way behind Domino's, while KFC has steadily slipped down the rankings, reaching #14 overall in the US in 2019 at $4.5bn, now almost two-thirds behind arch-rival Chick-fil-A. The group acquired US chain Habit Burger Grill in 2020, but sales are still small.
+Taco Bell US alone contributed system sales of over $11.3bn, making it the country's third largest restaurant brand overall.
+Pizza Hut ranked #12 at $5.4bn, some way behind Domino's, while KFC has steadily slipped down the rankings, reaching #13 overall in the US in 2020 at $4.7bn, now less than half the size of arch-rival Chick-fil-A. The group acquired US chain Habit Burger Grill in 2020, but sales are still small, just $420m in 2020.

 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.